jessepav/lacygoill-wiki-backup/vim/popup.md

 results when  you try to  scroll backward; which means  you need to  compute the last line of the buffer via `line('$', winid)`.

-See the MWE in this bug report for an example:
+See the MRE in this bug report for an example:
 <https://github.com/vim/vim/issues/5170#issue-516875178>

 In any case, Bram agrees that `win_execute()` + `norm!` *might* be ok: